Blackbaud-SteveBrush/bbis-docs/content/bbi/reference/bbi-methods/index.md

     				<tr>
     					<td class="name">options</td>
     					<td class="type">Object</td>
-    					<td>Any options you wish to push to the directive.
+    					<td>(Optional) Any options you wish to push to the directive.
 The options will be merged with the defaults, producing the directive's settings.
 To allow a developer to configure an extension outside of BBI, you can use the options object passed via <a href="#init">BBI.init()</a>.
 To do this, simply instantiate the extension with the <a href="#options">BBI.options()</a> method (see example below).</td>
     				</tr>
     			</tbody>
     		</table>